rocicorp/replicache-old/README.md

 applications are instantaneously responsive and reliable in any network conditions.

 Unfortunately, offline-first applications are also really hard to build.
-Bidirectional sync is a famously difficult problem, and one which has elluded satisfying general solutions.
+Bidirectional sync is a famously difficult problem, and one which has eluded satisfying general solutions.
 Existing attempts to build general solutions (Apple CloudKit, Android Sync, Google Cloud Firestore, Realm, PouchDB) all have one or more of the following serious problems:

 * **Non-Convergence.** Many solutions do not guarantee that clients end up with a view of the state that is consistent with the server.
 It is up to developers to carefully construct a patch to send to clients that will bring them into the correct state.
 Client divergence is common and difficult to detect or fix.